dcai-course/dcai-course/_lectures/imbalance-outliers-shift.md

 Concept shift occurs when $$p(y \mid \mathbf{x})$$ changes between train and test, but $$p(\mathbf{x})$$ does not.
 In other words, the input distribution does not change, but the relationship between inputs and outputs does.

 {% include scaled_image.html alt="Concept shift" src="/lectures/files/imbalance-outliers-shift/concept-shift.svg" width="500" %}

+<p class="small center">Concept shift in a two-class dataset with two-dimensional features.
+Data points, drawn as "x"s are color-coded by class (red/green), and the decision boundary is shown in purple.
+The input distribution is exactly identical between train and test, but the relationship between input and output has changed.</p>

 It is tricky to come up with real-world examples of concept shift where there is absolutely no change in $$p(\mathbf{x})$$.
 Here are some examples of concept shift in the real world: